maayan-t8/markdown-site/TASK.md

 ## To Do

-- [ ] add componet fork fix for stats
-- [ ] Add blog page list and config
+- [ ] Add markdown write page with copy option
 - [ ] add github code block
-- [ ] add home to mobile menu
-- [ ] Add markdown write page with copy option
 - [ ] create a ui site config page
 - [ ] create a prompt formator or skill or agent to change everything at once after forking
-- [ ] Add app background image option

 ## Current Status

-v1.10.0 ready for deployment.
-Build passes.
-TypeScript verified.
-Documentation updated.
+v1.12.1 deployed.
+OG images now use post/page image from frontmatter instead of always defaulting.

 ## Completed

+- [x] Open Graph image fix for posts and pages with frontmatter images
+- [x] Dedicated blog page with configurable display options
+- [x] Blog page navigation order via siteConfig.blogPage.order
+- [x] Centralized siteConfig.ts for site configuration
+- [x] Posts display toggle for homepage and/or blog page
+- [x] move home to the top of the mobile menu
 - [x] Fork configuration documentation in docs.md and setup-guide.md
 - [x] "Files to Update When Forking" section with all 9 configuration files
 - [x] Backend configuration examples for Convex files